r4nd0wn/rup-p-/README.md

 # rup\(p\)

-rup is a uptime checker which requests duckduckgo and sort the HTTP response codes to track the uptime of a server.
+rup is an uptime checker which requests duckduckgo and sort the HTTP response codes to track the uptime of a server.